Interest Rate in Netherlands

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Netherlands: Manufacturing PMI falls into contractionary territory for the first time in over six years in November
+Netherlands: Manufacturing operating conditions improve at the strongest clip in over two years in November

 Manufacturing conditions in the Netherlands improved at a much sharper pace at the close of 2020, with the NEVI Manufacturing Purchasing Managers’ Index (PMI) rising to 58.2 in December from 54.4 in November.

 Consumer sentiment turned less pessimistic at the close of the year, with the consumer confidence index rising to minus 20 in December from minus 26 in November.